Overview of Rhode Island Taxes

 Cities and towns in Rhode Island set tax rates to pay for things like schools, parks and law enforcement.
 Tax rates are expressed in dollars per $1,000 of assessed value.
 So, for example, a rate of $20.00 is equal to $20 in tax for every $1,000 in assessed value.

-The table below shows the average effective rate across Rhode Island’s five counties.
-Average effective rates are calculated as median annual property tax divided by median home value.
-They represent the amount a typical homeowner will pay as a percentage of his or her home’s market value.
+The table below shows the average effective rates across Rhode Island’s five counties.
+Average effective rates make it easy to compare tax rates in areas with different property tax rates or different methods of taxation.
+Effective rates are calculated as median annual property tax divided by median home value.
+They represent the amount a typical homeowner will pay as a percentage of their home’s market value.

 |County||Median Home Value||Median Annual Property Tax Payment||Average Effective Property Tax Rate|

-Rhode Island’s largest county, Providence County has tax rates above the state average.
-The county’s average effective property tax rate is 1.65%, as compared with the state average of 1.55%.
+Rhode Island’s largest county by area and by population, Providence County has the highest effective property tax rates in the state.
+The county’s average effective property tax rate is 1.72%, as compared with the state average of 1.30%.

 Property taxes in the city of Providence are due in four annual installments, on the 24th of July, October, January and April.
 If any single payment is late, the balance for the entire year becomes due immediately, and interest charges apply retroactively.
 In other words: it’s important to make payments on time.

-On average, Kent County has the highest property taxes in the state of Rhode Island.
-The county’s average effective rate is 1.69%, higher than that of any other county.
+On average, Kent County has the highest effective property tax rate in the state of Rhode Island.
+The county’s average effective rate is 1.84%.

-The county’s largest city is Warwick, which has a population of about 80,000.
-The total tax rate in Warwick is $20.06.
+The county’s largest city is Warwick, which has a population of about 81,500.
 The city does not provide any homestead exemption or other type of benefit for owner-occupied residences.
 Property taxes in Warwick are due on the 15th of July, October, January and April of each year.

 Washington County is the southernmost county in Rhode Island and is located along the Atlantic Coast.
-While the county’s average effective tax rate is below the state average, at 1.3%, annual tax payments for many homeowners in the county are quite high.
-The median annual property tax in Washington County is $4,182, nearly double the national average.
+While the county’s average effective tax rate is below the state average at 1.291%, annual tax payments for many homeowners in the county are quite high.
+The median annual property tax bill in Washington County is $4,643, which is well above the national average.

-The total residential tax rate in Newport is just $12.06 per $1,000 of assessed value.
-Seniors, veterans, widows of veterans, the blind and other disabled person may be eligible for exemptions in Newport.
+The average property tax rate in Newport County is 1.27%, below the state average.
+Seniors, veterans, widows of veterans, the blind and other disabled persons may be eligible for exemptions in Newport.
 Taxes in Newport are due on the 5th of August, November, February and May.

-The median property tax paid by homeowners in Bristol County is $4,839 per year, highest in the state and more than double the national average.
-The county has relatively high home values, which contributes to the high taxes.
-The median home value in Bristol County is $341,000.
+The median property tax paid by homeowners in Bristol County is $5,849 per year.
+The county has relatively high home values, which heavily contributes to these high taxes.
+The median home value in Bristol County is $364,500, which is the second highest mark on a statewide basis.

-In the city of Bristol, the total rate is $12.80 per $1,000 of assessed values.
-Properties in the city were last fully revalued in 2007, which means the next full revaluation will be in 2016.
+In the city of Bristol, the total property tax rate on residential real estate is $14.07 per $1,000 of assessed values.
+Properties in the city were last fully revalued in 2016, which means the next full revaluation will be in 2025.